ganeshran/omniauth-socialcast-oauth2/README.md

 Example usage in a rails application

-In the omniauth.rb file in initializers folder use this
+This code block has to be added in the omniauth.rb file in initializers folder

 ```
 require 'omniauth'